lscalese/iris-config-copy/README.md

 ### Import configuration from local files.

-Adatp the following examples with the path of each configuration files.
+Adapt the following examples with the path of each configuration files.

 Import security